apache/wicket-site/learn/examples/index.md

   features building a counter.
 * [Using Fragments](usingfragments.html) - A short example explaining Wicket's
   fragments feature.
 Fragments are a type of inline panels.
+* [Servlet 3.x with Spring Framework](servlet3x.html) - An example to show the configuration of Wicket and Spring Framework without any XML definitions.